-Name of the project Description (new building, restoration and expansion of the, etc.) Purpose of the project (to replace the, to house a new, etc.) Primary activities to be housed and the primary users Shared facilities included with this project (such as classrooms, labs, meeting rooms, etc.) Projected size in assignable and gross sq.ft.
-Proposed location and why this site was selected
+Name of the project Description (new building, restoration and expansion of the, etc.) Purpose of the project (to replace the, to house a new, etc.) Primary activities to be housed and the primary users

+Shared facilities included with this project (such as classrooms, labs, meeting rooms, etc.)

+Projected size in assignable and gross sq.ft.

+Proposed location and why this site was

+Give an overview of the proposed project.
+Address the

-Project Budget
+Proje ct Budget

-List the preliminary project cost (PPC) from Chapter 9
+Ч List the preliminary project cost (PPC) from Chapter 9

 List the preliminary project cost per gross sq. ft. (if appropriate)

 Identify any unusual costs that are included in the PPC (such as land purchase, demolishing existing facilities, expenses for environmental remediation, etc.)

-Project Schedule
+Proje ct Schedule

 Summarize the milestone dates associated with the project including:

-- Chancellor's appointment of the project Architect/Engineer to prepare preliminary plans
+Chancellor's appointment of the project Architect/Engineer to prepare preliminary plans

-- FPCC Approval
+FPCC Approval

-- Board of Regents' approval of preliminary plans and authorization to begin final plans
+Board of Regents' approval of preliminary plans and authorization to begin final plans

-- THECB Approval
+THECB Approval

-- Construction Notice To Proceed
+Construction Notice To Proceed

-- Construction Substantial Completion
+Construction Substantial Completion

-- Owner Operational Occupancy/Move-in
+Owner Operational Occupancy/Move-in

 Identify any major stages of the project:

-- To pre-purchase equipment such as boilers, chillers, cooling towers, etc. - Advertise for Request For Qualifications and/or Request For Proposals, and award within the overall project such as site
+To pre-purchase equipment such as boilers, chillers, cooling towers, etc.

+Advertise for Request For Qualifications

+and/or Request For Proposals, and award within the overall project such as site